GabrielPiercecchi/SoftwareSecurity-BlockchainProject/README.md

 For MacOS, OpenSSL is available at the following [address](http://macappstore.org/openssl/)

-After this, navigate to the *nginx/certs* directory from the root of the project (*If the directory doesn't exist you can create it with this terminal line:* `mkdir -p nginx/certs`) and execute the following command:
+After this, navigate to the *nginx/certs* directory from the root of the project (*The directory won't probably exist; you will have to create it with this terminal line:* `mkdir -p nginx/certs`) and execute the following command:

 ```bash
 openssl req -x509 -newkey rsa:4096 -keyout key.pem -out cert.pem -days 365 -nodes